pagkly/Zed/Investopedia4/Form 8396 Mortgage Interest Credit.md

 ## Form 8396: Mortgage Interest Credit vs. Form 1098: Mortgage Interest Statement

 Form 8396: Mortgage Interest Credit is different from [[Form 1098: Mortgage Interest Statement]](https://www.investopedia.com/terms/f/form_1098.asp).
 Form 1098 shows the amount of interest and related expenses paid on a mortgage during the tax year and is sent out by banks and financial institutions.
-The loan interest shown on the MCC is usually the same amount in Box 1 of Form 1098.4
+The [[Loan|loan]] interest shown on the MCC is usually the same amount in Box 1 of Form 1098.4